 The accounting policies of the Company conform to accounting principles generally accepted in the United States of America ("U.S. GAAP").
-All balances and values in the current and prior periods are in millions of U.S. dollars, except share and per-share amounts.
+All balances and values in the current and prior periods are in millions of U.S. dollars, except share amounts.
 Under Article 35 of the Company's Articles of Association, the financial year extends from January 1 to December 31, which is the period-end of each fiscal year.
-Certain prior year balances have been reclassified to conform to current year presentation.